twpayne/chezmoi/docs/HOWTO.md

 If you intend to store private data (e.g. access tokens) in `~/.config/chezmoi/chezmoi.toml`, make sure it has permissions `0600`.

-If you prefer, you can use any format supported by [Viper](https://github.com/spf13/viper) for your configuration file.
-This includes JSON, YAML, and TOML.
+You can use JSON, YAML, or TOML for your configuration file.
 Variable names must start with a letter and be followed by zero or more letters or digits.

 Then, add `~/.gitconfig` to chezmoi using the `-T` flag to automatically turn it in to a template: